muxinc/media-chrome/docs/src/pages/en/get-started.md

 ## Compatible players

 Media Chrome will work with any HTML element that exposes the same API as HTML media elements (`<video>` and `<audio>`).
-See the guide for the [media slot](/en/media-slot) to learn more about how media elements work with the media slot
+See the guide for the [media slot](/en/media-slot) to learn more about how media elements work with the media slot.